 Adding extra oil may result in problems with the spark plugs, fuel injection system, or other engine parts, causing the engine to malfunction.

-Another sign of a damaged or bad engine is when the crankshaft repeatedly strikes bursting oil during operation.
+In my experience, another sign of a damaged or bad engine is when the crankshaft repeatedly strikes bursting oil during operation.

-If you notice any of these problems, we suggest you take your lawn mower to a repair shop to have it checked out for engine block.
+If you notice any of these problems, I suggest you take your lawn mower to a repair shop to have it checked out for engine block.
 Stop using your current engine oil and evaluate for compatibility.

 #6: Damaged Part/s

 Check if your lawn mower shows signs of oil leak and inspect for damaged gasket or spark plug wire.
 This can be caused by overfilled oil tanks.

 What Should I Do If I Added Too Much Oil to my Lawn Mower Engine?